Problems with your hips are not just for people who need hip replacements.

 Then, turn off the water and get out of the tub.
 The receiving partner stands, facing the edge of the tub and bends forward, supporting themselves with their hands on the edge of the tub.
 The penetrating partner stands behind them and enters them.
 This takes pressure off of the hips of both partners.
 It is especially good if both partners have arthritis, as the warm water will help relax stiff joints.

-Invest in Sex Furniture
+Invest in sex furniture

-Sex wedges and pillows are very useful if you have hip problems.
+Sex pillows are very useful if you have hip problems.
 You can use these pillows to support your body, to help keep your knees or hips in a comfortable position, and provide extra cushioning.

 Sex wedges and pillows are firmer than most throw pillows and the ones you use for sleeping.

-Bottom Line
+Bottom line

 Hip problems are common as we age.
 They do not have to end your sex life.